garylirocks/quickrefs/azure.markdown

 Three types of Availability Zone support:

-- Zonal services: can be pinned to a specific zone, such as VMs, managed disks, or standard IP addresses.
+- **Zonal services**: can be pinned to a specific zone, such as VMs, managed disks, or standard IP addresses.
 You can have multiple instances spread across zones.
-- Zone-redundant services: data replicated across zones automatically
+- **Zone-redundant services**: data replicated across all 3 zones automatically
-- Non-regional services: always available, resilient to region-wide outages.
+- **Non-regional services**: always available, resilient to region-wide outages.

 ### Management groups